 Like human beings, the digestive tract of dogs can slow down or stop for many different reasons.
 Most of the time, dog constipation is temporary and can be easily solved, but sometimes something more is at work.
 The common cause of temporary dog constipation is;

-- Diet – this can either be the result of the food they eat every day or something they got ahold of and ate that they shouldn’t have.
-Either way, the problem is usually short-term and can be fixed by changing their diet or doing a better job of keeping things they shouldn’t eat away from them.
+- Diet – this can either be the result of the dog food they eat every day or something they got ahold of and ate that they shouldn’t have.
+Either way, the problem is usually short-term and can be fixed by changing their diet or doing a better job of keeping things dogs can’t eat away from them.

 - Dehydration – the dog’s digestive tract reabsorbs fluids through its intestines.
 If a dog becomes dehydrated, too much fluid will be removed from the fecal matter as it journeys through the intestines.
 This leads to hard, pebbly feces that are difficult to pass.

 - Lack of exercise – how effectively your dog’s digestive tract functions is directly related to how well their metabolism is functioning.
 Exercise will help to keep both of these bodily functions running smoothly.